diannaofengzi/datura-ctf/Cryptography/RSA/README.md

    >$(c * r^e)^d = c^d * r = m * r \mod n$

    You can then compute $m = c^d$ by dividing by $r$.

+* Bleichenbacher's attack on PKCS#1 v1.5

+   When the message is padded with **PKCS#1 v1.5** and a **padding oracle** output an error when the decrypted ciphertext is not padded, it is possible to perform a Bleichenbacher attack (BB98).
+See [this github script](https://github.com/jvdsn/crypto-attacks/blob/master/attacks/rsa/bleichenbacher.py) for an implementation of the attack.

+   This attack is also known as the million message attack, as it require a lot of oracle queries.

+* Coppersmith's attack